dotnet/orleans-docs/src/docs/grains/external_tasks_and_grains.md

         // Since await was executed in Orleans task scheduler context, we are now back to that context.
         Assert.AreEqual(orleansTS, TaskScheduler.Current);

-        // Example of using ask.Factory.StartNew with a custom scheduler to escape from the Orleans scheduler Task t2 = Task.Factory.StartNew(() =>
+        // Example of using Task.Factory.StartNew with a custom scheduler to escape from the Orleans scheduler Task t2 = Task.Factory.StartNew(() =>
         {
              // This code runs on the MyCustomSchedulerThatIWroteMyself scheduler, not on the Orleans task scheduler